 GIVING BACK / Board Representation - Troy has been involved in many Boards and Fundraising events.
 Most notable are his accomplishments as Vice President with Saskatoon Chamber of Commerce.Troy represented Saskatoon with many other North American Cities in China.
-Troy is currently the Chair for the Downtown Entertainment Steering Committee, and also serves as the City Council Board representative on Sasktel Centre, Prairieland Park, and the City Naming Committee.
+Troy is currently the Co-Chair for the Downtown Entertainment Advisory Committee, and also serves as the City Council Board representative on SaskTel Centre, and the City Naming Committee.
 Troy is currently the City Council Lead for the Recreation, Leisure, & Culture file.

-BUSINESS OWNER - Troy and his wife Nicole opened a Salon in downtown Saskatoon in June of 2006, currently the Salon has 8 full time employees that includes Troy's Mom, Donna.
+BUSINESS OWNER - Troy and his wife Nicole opened a hair salon in downtown Saskatoon in June of 2006, after 15 years of operation they recently closed the salon.

 CITY COUNCILLOR - Troy was elected to City Council in October of 2012.